 Pfizer’s COVID-19 vaccine has received the full approval by the U.S. Food and Drug Administration, meeting high standards required for the vaccine to be considered safe.
 It has been administered to millions and proven to be effective against hospitalization and death.
 However, immunity against infection can wane over time.

-In the memo sent by Simpson, the president of the Florida senate, he said that while there's no mask mandate in the Senate, senators can request social distancing and masking within their offices.
+In the memo sent by Simpson to senators and their staff members, he said that while there's no mask mandate in the Senate, senators can request social distancing and masking within their offices.

 “It shouldn't take a cancer diagnosis for people to respect each other's level of comfort with social interactions during a pandemic,” he said.
 "What occurred in Senator Polsky's office was unprofessional and will not be tolerated in the Senate."